anyscale/madewithml.github.io/docs/courses/mlops/purpose.md

 └── 📂 release-n
 ```

-!!! note "Assumptions"
-    Throughout this lesson, we'll state and justify the assumptions we made to simplify the problem space.
+> Throughout this lesson, we'll state and justify the assumptions we made to simplify the problem space.

 ## Product Management